tc39/notes/es7/2015-07/july-29.md

 DE: No, it is element-aligned.
 The hardware supports this.

-DG: (phone) confirms hardware support
+DGN: (phone) confirms hardware support

 AWB: If you're talking about a float32array and you're extracting int16's, that just seems like a type error.